 What would you love to do if you were visiting Lapland?
 Let me know in the comments.

-*We are collaborating with Visit Rovaniemi on this trip.
-They have organised our activities and excursions apart from our husky safari with Bearhill Husky and our family photo shoot with Kaisa.
+*We were collaborating with Visit Rovaniemi on this trip.
+They organised our activities and excursions apart from our husky safari with Bearhill Husky and our family photo shoot with Kaisa.